PhilSoc Meetings

 June 2026

-AGM and Lecture: Repertoire, control, and awareness: How individual cognition drives group change in London English
+AGM and Lecture: Awareness, repertoire, and control: How individual cognition drives group change in London English

 The AGM and this talk will take place at St Catharine's College, Cambridge.